brentlintner/linus/README.md

 # Deep Thought

-Deep Thought is a terminal-based AI coding assistant that helps you code faster and more efficiently.
+A terminal-based AI coding partner that helps you write software more efficiently.

 ## Features